iszczesniak/cpp/templates/index.md

 * output to `std::ostream` a value of type `T` using `operator<<`.

-This is an example of a function template with a type parameter `T`:
+This is an example of a function template with a type parameter, where the compiler is able to **deduce the template argument**, so that we do not have to provide it explictly when calling the function:

 {% highlight c++ %}
 {% include_relative print1.cc %}